tatheer-fathima/tatheer-fathima/README.md

 🧠 Aspiring bug creator – My code doesn’t always run, but when it does, I have no idea why.

-🌱 **Always learning** – Every new tech is a new playground.
-Watch me break things and call it “experimentation.”

 💡 **Fun Fact**: Tried fixing a bug once and ended up creating three more.

 ---